“The wicked borroweth, and payeth not again: but the righteous showeth mercy, and giveth.” Psalm 37:21

 She continues with her five Golden rules for snowflaking:

-Hopefully some of these ideas can help you on your road to being debt free.
-God bless!
+Hopefully some of these ideas can help you on your road to dumping debt and becoming debt free.
+Good luck!